phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_nar.md

 ### Implementing simple regulation in CellBlender

 In this tutorial, we will compare simple against negative autoregulation using a particle-based simulation in CellBlender.
 We will start with simple regulation; first, load your `CellBlender_Tutorial_Template.blend` file from the [Random Walk Tutorial](https://purpleavatar.github.io/multiscale_biological_modeling/prologue/tutorial-random-walk).
 Save this file as `NAR_comparison.blend`.
+You may also download the completed tutorial files here: <a href="https://github.com/phcompeau/biological_modeling_course/blob/master/tutorials/NAR_compare_unequal.blend" download="NAR_compare_unequal.blend">NAR_compare_unequal.blend</a> and here: <a href="https://github.com/phcompeau/biological_modeling_course/blob/master/tutorials/NAR_compare_equal.blend" download="NAR_compare_equal.blend">NAR_compare_equal.blend</a>..

 Then go to `CellBlender > Molecules` and create the following molecules: